grackle-project/grackle/doc/source/CapabilityGuide.rst

 UV Background
 ^^^^^^^^^^^^^

-Grackle supports photo-heating and photo-ionization from two UV backgrounds:
+Grackle supports photo-heating and photo-ionization from two models of the time-evolving, spatially-independent UV metal-galactic background:

    1. `Faucher-Giguere et al. (2009) <http://adsabs.harvard.edu/abs/2009ApJ...703.1416F>`__.

    2. `Haardt & Madau (2012) <http://adsabs.harvard.edu/abs/2012ApJ...746..125H>`__.

 Configuration of this functionality is tied to the :ref:`data files <data-files>` that Grackle provides.
+Additionally, the cooling and heating rates can be modified to include the effects of atomic self-shielding in a few different ways.
 User-Extendability
 ^^^^^^^^^^^^^^^^^^